jwds1978/jwds1978.github.io/blogroll.md

         Speaks for You
         <ul>
           <li>
-            When you're helpless and/or hurt, your MedicAlert ID and membership give paramedics the information that they need in order to save your life.
+            When you're helpless and/or hurt, your MedicAlert <abbr title="Identification">ID</abbr> and membership give paramedics the information that they need in order to save your life.
           </li>
         </ul>
       </li>